Probiotics and Antibiotics

 Antibiotics can change the balance of the number and kind of gut bacteria.
 Changing the normal balance may put some people at risk for IBS.
 On the other hand, if there are too many or the wrong kinds of bacteria in the small intestine, antibiotics may make IBS symptoms better.

-Xifaxan (Rifaximin) is one antibiotic, currently under investigation (not approved by the U.S. Food and Drug Administration) for treatment of IBS.
-In studies it has been found to improve IBS symptoms in some people after a 10–14 day course of treatment.
+Xifaxan (Rifaximin) is one antibiotic (approved by the U.S. Food and Drug Administration in May 2015) for treatment of IBS.
+In studies it has been found to improve IBS symptoms of abdominal pain and stool consistency in some people after a 10–14 day course of treatment.
 It is only slightly absorbed in the gut and is generally tolerated well.
-More information is needed about the duration of symptom relief and the best management approach if symptoms recur or of how to prevent recurrence of symptoms.

 Gut Flora and IBS